LowLevelDaniel/COIL/coil/std.md

-# COIL Standard Library (Version 0.1.0)
+# COIL Standard Library (Future Implementation)

+> **Important Note**: The standard library described in this document is planned for future versions of COIL (Version 2.0.0 and beyond).
+Version 1.0.0 of COIL will focus only on the core specification without standard library support.

-The COIL Standard Library provides a set of common functions and modules that can be used across different platforms.
-The library is organized into levels of increasing complexity and platform dependence, allowing developers to choose the appropriate level for their specific needs.
+The COIL Standard Library will provide a set of common functions and modules that can be used across different platforms.
+The library will be organized into levels of increasing complexity and platform dependence, allowing developers to choose the appropriate level for their specific needs.

 ## Library Structure

-The COIL Standard Library is divided into three main levels:
+The future COIL Standard Library will be divided into three main levels:

 1. **Simple Standard (SSTD)** - Level 1
    - Core functionality for all environments